-I’ve used this and I am confident that it’s kept me from assault on at least 1 occasion.
+I’ve had to use these tips many times, and I am confident that it’s kept me from assault on at many occasions.

-What did I do?
-I put my shoulders further back, stood up taller, puffed out my chest a bit, moved my arms out from my sides a bit more (to make me look larger, like those muscle guys who’s arms hang out a bit to the sides).
+I put my shoulders further back, stood up taller, puffed out my chest a bit, moved my arms out from my sides a bit more (to make me look larger, hopefully like those muscle guys, who’s arms hang out a bit to the sides).

 Now I hopefully appeared larger.
 I certainly felt larger.

-When I look back it reminds me of the aggressive mouse in a snake’s cage.
-I’ve seen a mouse tossed into a tank with a hungry snake and the next morning the snake was all bit around the edges, all because the mouse kept it off guard so he couldn’t fully engage into predator eating mode.
+When I look back it reminds me of a fast moving, aggressive mouse in a snake’s cage.
+Sometimes that mouse is just too much for the snake, and the next morning, that snake was had little bite marks all around his edges; all because the mouse kept it off guard, so he couldn’t fully engage into predator eating mode.